rescale-labs/Util_Tunnel_Maker/README.md

 ## Set up the Environment

+Before you get started it is important that an SSH key is configured for your user account.
+Go to "Profile" > "User Profile Settings" → "Job Settings" and confirm that an "SSH Public Key" is available.

-To run `tunnel_maker.py` from the command line, create a virtual environment, install the requirements and start the script with suitable command line options:
+To run `tunnel_maker.py` from the command line on your local computer, create a virtual environment, install the requirements and start the script with suitable command line options:

 ```